SopraIt/skus_classifier/README.md

                         to false
   --brand {mm,gg}       specify how to fetch labels from filenames, default to
                         MaxMara
+  -z, --zip             if specified, creates a ZIP files containing the whole
-  -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+                        dataset by using the labels to organize the images -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error
 ```